Skip to content

 ----------

-The reference dictionary with partial information to test against the target.
+The source dictionary, list or string, with partial information, to test against the target.

 fuzzy : bool